Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 450 Ustroń

-The Station of Good Thoughts is a tourist magnet in Ustroń, operating since May 29, 2021, in a renovated building of the former railway station at 4 Dworcowa St. At the heart of this space is a large bear collection, currently numbering about 3,000 teddy bears.
+The Station of Good Thoughts is a tourist magnet of Ustroń, operating since May 29, 2021, in the restored building of the former railway station at 4 Dworcowa St. At the heart of this space is a vast collection of teddy bears, currently numbering about 3,000 bears.

 Rusty Diamonds Museum